-Whether you’re in need of something sweet and savoury, or a bit of shopping and pampering, sort out it all out at Holland Village…
+Whether you’re looking for a bite to eat or a day of shopping and pampering, sort it all out at Holland Village…

-Holland Village’s plethora of entertainment offerings isn’t news, but if you’ve ever taken a walk down Lorong Mambong, the sheer number of bars, restaurants, stores and salons might just overwhelm you.
-We’ve put together this comprehensive guide on all the best digs in this hip and happening neighbourhood.
+Holland Village and its plethora of cool entertainment offerings isn’t news.
+But if you’ve ever taken a walk around this ‘hood, the sheer number of bars, cafes and restaurants might just overwhelm you.
+That’s why we’ve put together this comprehensive guide on all the best digs in the area.
+Read on for all the top spots!

-Afternoons in this whimsical garden-themed café for weekend brunch will leave you wanting more.
-The two-story shophouse features four themed spaces – The Lawn, The Bar, The Attic, and The Balcony – and is inspired by the cafe founder’s extensive travel experiences.
-Menu-wise, you’ll find savoury options like the clam and kombu pasta, fish and chips, and a beef burger with foie gras, while those with some serious sweet tooth can look forward to treats like the eggy, buttery deutsch skillet pancakes.
+Afternoons at this whimsical garden-themed cafe for weekend brunch are fab.
+The two-story shophouse features three spaces – The Lawn, The Attic and The Balcony – all inspired by the founder’s extensive travel experiences.
+On the menu, you’ll find savoury staples like carbonara, beef sliders, seafood risotto and lobster rolls.
+Those with a serious sweet tooth can look forward to treats like the eggy, buttery Deutsch skillet pancakes.

 The Daily Scoop

-Nothing beats cooling down in Singapore’s heat with flavoured ice cream.
-The Daily Scoop with takes pride in the fact its their sweet treats are made from local ingredients and seasonal fresh fruits.
-Unusual choices like chilli chocolate, wasabi mango, pur-pearl rice, and Thai chai are on offer, but word of warning: its menu rotates regularly for fresh updates.
-If you want to go ahead and really treat yourself, have your ice cream with a hot fluffy waffle; you won’t regret it!
-Check out what we think of The Daily Scoop here.
+Nothing beats the heat better than ice cream.
+The Daily Scoop takes pride in its sweet treats, which are made from local ingredients and seasonal fresh fruits.
+Choices like lychee martini, chocolate and Mao Shan Wang are must-haves!
+But a word of caution: Its menu rotates regularly for fresh updates.
+If you want to go ahead and really treat yourself, have your ice cream with a fluffy waffle or a brownie.
+You won’t regret it.

-One for the herbivores, Original Sin serves some of the best Mediterranean-veggie plates in the city — meat, what?
-Don’t leave without trying their cheesy baked portobello mushroom with pesto and tomato basil sauce (aka the Magic Mushroom), and the pomelo salade with romaine, lettuce, crispy tosu, cucumber, capsicum and roasted cashew nuts in a sweet, tangy chili lime dressing.
+One for the herbivores, Original Sin serves some of the best vegetarian Mediterranean plates in the city.
+You won’t even miss the meat.
+Don’t leave without trying the cheesy baked portobello mushroom with tomato basil sauce (aka the Magic Mushroom), or the principessa salad with roasted pumpkin, avocado, asparagus, mushroom and tomato tossed in a balsamic dressing.

-If you’ve got a late night craving for something sweet, spare yourself convenience store candy and treat yourself to avant-garde plates of quirky dessert creations at 2am Dessert Bar.
-Chef Janice Wong has been taking the Singaporean dessert scene by storm with desserts like her Cacao Forest – an amalgamation of cherry chocolate, bergamot, vanilla and whisky.
+If you’ve got a late-night craving for something sweet, ditch the convenience store candy and treat yourself to avant-garde plates of quirky dessert creations at 2am:dessertbar.
+Chef Janice Wong takes the Singaporean dessert scene by storm with goodies like Cacao Forest – an amalgamation of Earl Grey and cherry cacao pod, sea salt caramel ice cream, cotton candy and chocolate fondant cake.
 Sweet tooths who are tired of their favourite course being an afterthought will find themselves at home here.

 Fatboy’s The Burger Bar

-We love ourselves a good ol’ American style burger and Fatboys really hits the spot with staples like the royale with cheese and oddities like The Elvis: a bacon stuffed pork patty with grilled bananas and peanut butter.
-Though definitely a burger place, the chicken mac and cheese and the fried chicken waffle sandwich are no slouches in the taste department either.
+We love ourselves a good ol’ American-style burger and Fatboy’s really hits the spot with staples such as bacon cheeseburger.
+Plus, let’s not forget oddities like The Elvis, a bacon-stuffed pork patty with grilled bananas and peanut butter.
+Though definitely a burger place, the chicken mac and cheese or fried chicken waffle sandwich are no slouches in the taste department either.

 Crystal Jade La Mian Xiao Long Bao

-Crystal Jade’s a household name, and the consistent hordes of hungry patrons stand testament to the franchise’s crowd-pleasing xiao long baos.
+Crystal Jade is a household name, and the consistent hordes of hungry patrons stand testament to the franchise’s crowd-pleasing xiao long baos.
 Filled with hearty, rich broth and tender pork, Crystal Jade is the standard that xiao long baos are judged by.

 Fans of ramen swear by Sanpoutei’s shoyu ramen and its rich umami-packed vegetable, chicken and pork bone broth.
-But if the spice seeker in you wants sizzling-not-soothing, opt instead for the rich tori x spicy-miso ramen.
+But if the spice seeker in you wants sizzling, not soothing, opt for the rendition with a lick of heat: Nikumori spicy rich miso ramen.

 Da Paolo Pizza Bar